david-fischer/Anki_CardGen/README.md

 * Brazilian Portuguese

-## 🧐 About
+## ❓ About
 Anki is a powerful tool for reviewing flash cards, in particular for language learning.
 While having flash cards with multiple cues (image, audio, example, ...) is beneficial, one does not want to spend a large amount of time in the creation.
-This project aims to provide the solution to this process by offering the user a choice of options for a given word, that is automatically downloaded and processed.
+This project aims to provide the solution to this process by automatically downloading and processing data for a given word in the target language.
+Then it offers the user a choice of various options for the content of the card.
 This allows quick generation of high-quality, personalized cards.

-## Current State
+## 🏗 Current State

 * [x] Importing a list of words from exported kindle-notes (html)
     * [x] Extracting the words